bcoles/kasld/README.md

 A compiler which supports the `_GNU_SOURCE` macro is required due to use of non-portable code (`MAP_ANONYMOUS`, `getline()`, `popen()`, ...).

-KASLD components can be cross-compiled with `make` by specfying the approriate compiler (`CC`) with `LDFLAGS=-static`.
+KASLD components can be cross-compiled with `make` by specfying the appropriate compiler (`CC`) with `LDFLAGS=-static`.
 For example:

 ```